 There's nothing more heartwarming (and heartbreaking) as an animal on a quest, whether it's getting back to a beloved owner or saving a friend.
-As animated dogs Max and Duke embark on their own adventure in 'The Secret Lives of Pets,' we look at animated adventures with animals on the go!
+As a dove, a donkey and friends embark on their own historic adventure in 'The Star,' we look at other animated tales with animals on the go!

 Alvin and the Chipmunks: Road Chip (2015)

 In this fourth chipmunks movie, Alvin, Simon and Theodore must travel to Miami where they think their pal Dave is about to propose to a girl -- and dump them as friends in the process.

 The Good Dinosaur (2015)

 A timid apatosaurus, Arlo, gets separated from his family and must travel far and wide to make his way back home.
 Luckily, a young feral caveboy is there to help guide the way.

 A spin-off of the 'Wallace & Gromit' franchise, this cute film sees Shaun and the other farm animals trying to get to the big city and find their missing owner.
 Unfortunately, they'll need to elude a tenacious animal control officer.

 When Scrat accidentally sets off the breakup of Pangaea, the herd is separated, and must escape the clutches of a band of pirates as they struggle to make their way home.

 In the last 'Madagascar' release, we find our loveable gang on a trek through Europe with a circus, which they're using as a cover to get back to their beloved New York.